KevinXu02/controlled-dreamgaussian/readme.md

 This repository contains a unofficial implementation for [DreamGaussian: Generative Gaussian Splatting for Efficient 3D Content Creation](https://arxiv.org/abs/2309.16653).
 Adding support for loss tracking, openpose ,more render methods and integrates ControlNet into the pipeline.

+## TODO
+- [x] Debugging ControlNet
+- [x] Add support for LoRA
+- [x] Add support for save/load checkpoints
+- [x] Add support for sd-turbo
+- [x] Hyperparameter tuning (gsgen/gspalt codebases may help)
+- [x] Run more tests
+- [x] Add more logging controls in config
+- [x] Fully separate training and visualization

+## IMPORTANT!!!
+Please look at ./configs for the most up-to-date config options.
+Please add new options to the config files if needed.

 ## Install

+conda environment:
+python 3.8.18
 ```bash
 conda install pytorch==2.1.0 torchvision==0.16.0 torchaudio==2.1.0 pytorch-cuda=11.8 -c pytorch -c nvidia